hifly81/kafka-examples/README.md

 ## Apache Kafka installation

-A base cluster with a minimum of 1 broker (suggested 3) is need to test the examples; for details about the installation, info at:
+A kafka cluster with a minimum of 1 broker (suggested 3) is need to test the examples; for details about the installation, info at:
 <https://kafka.apache.org/documentation/#quickstart>

 ## Apache Kafka installation on Kubernetes and OpenShift